Bureau of Standards and Instructional Support

 - Based upon information available at this point in time the student should be on track to qualify for the Florida Academic Scholars Award according to the current guidelines established for the Florida Bright Futures Scholarship Program.

-- Robin O'Brien from Seminole Ridge Community High School in Palm Beach County
+- Nancy Bourne from Beacon Cove Intermediate School in Palm Beach County in Jupiter, FL

 Florida State University Science, Technology, Engineering and Mathematics (FSU STEM)FSU STEM offers a variety of Summer Camps for students of all ages.